thecatrine/thecatrine.github.io/_posts/2021-10-03-glitch-punks.markdown

 ```
 Unfortunately, Accounts have a notion of owners, and our program doesn't own the user's wallet, so we can't subtract from their balance.
 You don't need to own an account to add to it's balance, so that's not a problem.
 (A transaction will fail if the changes in balance don't total up correctly.)

-The standard solution here appears to be to have the user create an account owned by the program with the fee in it, and then transfer the funds out of that account during the minting process.
+The standard solution here appears to be to have the user create an account owned by our program with the fee already in it, and then have our program (which now owns the fee account) transfer the funds out of that account during the minting process.

 ### Side-Note about Data Storage and Program Derived Addresses
 Many Solana operations depend on creating an Address to store data or tokens or what have you, and I ended up passing them around a lot in the implementation.
 Many of the instructions that you need to invoke on other contracts also require a list of `[AccountInfo]` to be passed in, and since you /can't/ derive them on-chain without passing the address in at the beginning of the transaction, you end up passing a lot of accounts in.